Human Nature (Madonna song): Background and description

 Screenshot of the "Human Nature" music video, showing Madonna tied to a chair, flanked by two masked men.
 The bondage outfits are meant to represent "breaking out of the restraints", according to the singer herself.

 Jean-Baptiste Mondino, who had previously collaborated with Madonna on the visuals for "Open Your Heart" (1986) and "Justify My Love" (1990), directed the "Human Nature" music video.
 Filming took place at the Raleigh Studios in Hollywood, California, from May 6-7, 1995.
 Palomar Productions' Anita Wetterstedt was in charge of production.
 After Mondino came across the work of artist Eric Stanton, who did S&M-inspired drawings, him and Madonna decided to have the video focus on the "fun" aspect of the erotic subject; "S&M is a game, you know?
 It's dark, it looks dark, but I think people have fun", recalled the director.

 Jamie King was appointed choreographer, with Luca Tommassini serving as his assistant.
 King recalled that the singer "begged" him to dance on the visual.
 Madonna wanted it to be more "dance-oriented" than the previous Bedtime Stories videos, something Mondino disagreed with; he's not be fond of clips where "[there's] five different cameras shooting a performance [...] too much editing.
 I like the steadiness because then you can really enjoy the movement of the body".
 For this, he decided to put the singer and dancers in boxes, as there's not too much space to dance or move in, and he could create the desired graphic S&M imagery and choreography.
 According to editor Dustin Robertson, Mondino and Madonna both had opposite work ethics: While the former was "cool and laid-back", the latter was a "stickler for details".

 In the video, Madonna dons a black latex catsuit, and bikini with stiletto boots.
 Her hair, which appears dark, was actually blonde at the time; she had leather strips painstakingly braided into her hair to blend with her dark roots.
-On some scenes, she's also shown wearing an afro hairpiece.
+In some scenes, she is also shown wearing an afro hairpiece.
 The staff of Rolling Stone gave a description of the video: "Dressed in bondage gear, Madonna laughs, makes funny faces and disciplines her Chihuahua with a riding crop in a video that's kind of like 50 Shades of Busby Berkeley".
 It shows sequences of the singer chained to a chair by two masked men, making faces of "mock annoyance".
 In another scene, she uses a riding crop to whip, tickle, and laugh at a woman who's tied by her hands to a bar above her head, and at her ankles.
 The clip ends with the singer proclaiming the phrase "Absolutely no regrets".